gpbo/gpbo-ksj/README.md

 * Homebrew (https://brew.sh)
 * Branchout (https://github.com/branchout/branchout)
 * A few example repositories that show the power of the two together
+* Fast java builds with skaffold and jib
+* Kubectl

 ## Commands you need to run next